holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/03_pythoshop_filters/lesson_plan.md

 ### Setup

-- Have `four_corners` filter coded and ready to go
+- Have `four_corners` PythoShop filter coded and ready to go
     ```python
     @export_filter
     def do_something(image, color, **kwargs):